fahadsiddiqui3/Touch-Keypad-STM32F7DISCO-using-Emwin/README.md

 How to use :

 1) Include keypad.h in the parent window file.
 Add Virtual_Keyboard.c file in the project.
-2)Create a Parent window of the screen resolution of the LCD display.
+2) Create a Parent window of the screen resolution of the LCD display.
-2) Call Pass the handle of the parent window to the api CreateKeypad() and you're done.
+3) Pass the handle of the parent window to the API CreateKeypad() and you're done.
+Call this only after the parent window is created.
-3) The handle of the keyboard is _hKeyboard and can be used as showing or hiding the keypad.
+4) The handle of the keyboard is _hKeyboard and can be used as showing or hiding the keypad.
 Use WM_ShowWindow(_hKeyboard) to display the keyboard.
-4) Keyboard can be configured as numeric as well as alphanumeric by api Config_Keyboard().
+5) Keyboard can be configured as numeric as well as alphanumeric by api Config_Keyboard().
 Pass the maximum length of data, and editbox ID wherever the pressed key character needs to be displayed.